peterjkingston/Recolor-Guy/README.md

   -App.xaml & App.cs

 Known Issues:
-  -Method int RecolorPixel.Recolor(int, Recolor_Guy.Spectrum) does not currently return the intended color schemes (e.g: Spectrum.Rose returns the intended color scheme for Spectrum:Yellow).
+  -Pixel targeting updated, but still sometimes grabs pixels of unexpected spectrum.
   More work to be done here.

-  -Methods for pixel targeting in some cases targets pixels not intended in the hue profile.
-Methods for targeting White, Black, and null pixels are not implemented.
-More research to be done.

   -Image displayers Top property on MainWindow.xaml not bound to ComboBoxes Bottom property.
 Binding this will form a more appropriate layout similar to a constraint-